glauberss2007/AI-multimodal-weaviate/README.md

 - **Costs:** Can incur costs based on usage or subscription models.
 - **Dependency on Provider:** Relies on the cloud service provider's infrastructure and may have constraints based on their offerings.

 PS: in this repository you can found a docker compose file.
-You can navigate to this directory and run `docker-compose up -d` to run it and `docker p` to confirm if is it running (http://localhost:8080).
+You can navigate to this directory and run `docker-compose up -d` to run it and `docker ps` to confirm if is it running (http://localhost:8080).